Cloudfest/signed-autoupdate/README.md

 ## CLI

-The CLI supports three commands
+The CLI helps you to generate a keypair, to sign a package and to verify you signed package.

 ### Commands